sidthekidgowda/RxViewModelUtility/README.md

   #### RxSchedulers
   - is a kotlin utility class that allows upstream and downstream thread scheduling of Flowable, Single, Observable, and Completable classes.

+   #### RxSchedulerRule
+  - is a TestRule that allows you to test asynchronous code inside your ViewModel or Datasource.

   #### SingleLiveEvent
   - is a LiveData that only emits once to a subscriber when onChanged is called.